In person & online ocd therapy

 - Worry about spreading germs to others and causing harm.

-- Anxiety about contamination from specific objects, environments, or substances (e.g., chemicals, bodily fluids, dirt, or mold).
+- Anxiety about contamination from chemicals, bodily fluids, dirt, or mold.

-- Fear of contamination from intangible sources, such as feeling “spiritually” or “morally” contaminated.
+- Fear of intangible contamination (e.g., feeling “spiritually” or “morally” unclean).

 Compulsions (Ritualistic Behaviors)